RakhithJK/hackerschoice-kb-wiki/Web-Console.md

 ### Elements

-One of the simpliest thing that you can do with the __Elements__ tab is to reveal the passwors hidden by the dots:
+One of the simplest thing that you can do with the __Elements__ tab is to reveal the passwors hidden by the dots:

 * Normal password display